ishaantek/iPage/README.md

 1. Download the code.
 In the web version of GitHub, you can do that by clicking the green "Code" button, and then "Download ZIP".
 2. Go to chrome://extensions/ in your browser, and [enable developer mode](https://developer.chrome.com/docs/extensions/mv2/faq/#:~:text=You%20can%20start%20by%20turning,a%20packaged%20extension%2C%20and%20more.).
-3. Drag the folder that contains the code (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
-4. Run the following commands:
+3. Run the following commands:
 -   `npm install`
 -   `npm run scss` to watch sass files
 -   `npm run chrome` in another terminal to build and watch script changes
--   Go to chrome://extension, enable dev mode
--   Load unpacked extension, select /release folder
 -   Or `npm run online` for standalone version.
 Needs live server for settings to work
+4. Drag the folder that contains the code (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
-6. That's it, you will now be able to use iPage locally.
+5. That's it, you will now be able to use iPage locally.
 Make sure you pin it on the toolbar by clicking the "puzzle" icon in the toolbar and pinning iPage.

 ## Libraries used
 -   Styled with [Sass](https://sass-lang.com/guide)